Skip to main content

 Do we interfere or look the other way ?
 Who's responsibility is it anyway ?

 Ever witnessed mistreatment, or heard words that made you turn your head ?
-Ever walked on as if what you witnessed was something normal- pretending like it never happened- that it's not up to you to stand up to what was being said ?
+Ever walked on as if what you witnessed was something normal- pretending like it never happened- that it is not up to you to stand up to what was being said ?

 Do you ever think who else might have heard it, who might hear it again-by the end of this day ?
-How they thought that it's accepted- to be talked to this way.
+How they thought that it is accepted- to be talked to this way.

-It's not our place to interfere, it's not our problem so why should we care, and god forbid- if we decided to say something- what if someone stared ?
+It is not our place to interfere, it is not our problem so why should we care, and god forbid- if we decided to say something- what if someone stared ?

-But what if we could change the current, help the river shift it's stream ?
-What if we could end a vicious circle even if it was "just a badmouthed kid who doesn't understand what it means".
+But what if we could change the current, help the river shift its stream ?
+What if we could end a vicious cycle even if it was "just a badmouthed kid who does not understand what it means".

 What if we could change a life, or even just a day ?
 What if this was the moment we stopped looking the other way ?

-What if we worked together, interfered, showed an example- instead of allowing space for hurtful words to seed ?
+What if we worked together, interfered, showed an example- instead of allowing space for hurtful words to be thrown and grow as seed ?

-What if we- the people- where the difference.
+What if we- the people- were the difference.

 What if we really understood what that means.